VeronicaLourens/vero-perfume/README.md

 # Exisiting Features
+Vero Perfume application contains total 23 pages including the popup modals.

-All of pages has the same navigation menu and the same footer.
-The navigatoin menu provides an easy way of browsing the site.
+All of pages have the same navigation menu and the same footer.
+The dynamic navigatoin menu provides an easy way of browsing all pages with dropdown lists.
+There are Vero Perfume logo image on the top left, a search bar in the middle, account and wishlist and shopping on the right.

+The search bar provides a quick way of searching for the products.
+The site provides sorting and filtering functionalities on the products page to search for the products.

 ## Home Page
-The site's landing page with carousel images to show what the online shop sells perfume.
+The site's landing page with carousel images to show that the online shop sells perfume.

 ![Home page](https://veroperfume.s3.eu-west-2.amazonaws.com/media/readme-pics/landing-page.png)

 [Back to top](#vero-perfume)
 ## Products Page
 Products page contains a list of different perfumes available on the site.
 Every product has name, price, brand tag, gender and star ratings.
+Store owner is able to add products, edit and delete products on the site.

 * General user views the page.
     ![Products page](https://veroperfume.s3.eu-west-2.amazonaws.com/media/readme-pics/products.png)